firebase/firebase-ios-sdk/SwiftPackageManager.md

 `${BUILD_DIR}SourcePackages/checkouts/firebase-ios-sdk/Crashlytics/run`
 as the run script that allows Xcode to upload your project's dSYM files.

-As a backup, download the [upload-symbols](https://github.com/firebase/firebase-ios-sdk/raw/master/Crashlytics/upload-symbols) script and put in the directory where your `.xcodeproj` file lives, eg. `scripts/upload-symbols`.
+Another option is to use the [upload-symbols](https://github.com/firebase/firebase-ios-sdk/raw/master/Crashlytics/upload-symbols) script.
+Place it in the directory where your `.xcodeproj` file lives, eg. `scripts/upload-symbols` and make sure that the file is executable:
-Make sure that the file is executable: `chmod +x scripts/upload-symbols`.
+`chmod +x scripts/upload-symbols`.
 This script can be used to manually upload dSYM files (for usage notes and additional instructions, run without any parameters).